Where to Find Other Information

 by climate scientists) and skepticalscience.com are

-well-regarded blogs that discuss real scientific work as well as controversies.
+well-regarded blogs that discuss recent scientific work as well as controversies.

 Did global warming make that hurricane or heat wave worse?
 Scientists answer at WorldWeatherAttribution.